 RK: One is to re-train the employees.
 The roles are changing and more people are now in sales and service rather than doing transaction banking.
 As for State Bank of India, we have been able to migrate transactions out of the branch to the extent of 90%.
 Now only 9.9% transactions are happening at the branches, which is a big shift.
 The transaction history and data which is available, gives a very unique capability to State Bank of India to analyse that data and use it for upsell and cross-sell.

 The composition of the workforce will be very different.
 It requires a lot of staff engagement.
 But what I have found is that they are very useful resource in taking forward the digital banking and it helps.

 FBP: So the other banks I was talking to are building huge technology teams, thousands of data scientists or AI specialists.
 How big is your technology team?

 RK: We have a very big technology team.
 In technology, we’re employing almost close to 5,000 people and half of them are from the bank and half of them are from our partners.
 It is a very collaborative effort.
-The demand keeps on coming for increasing the staff and the nature, like you know, there's a huge demand for data scientists right now.
+The demand keeps on coming for increasing the staff.
+There’s a huge demand for data scientists right now.
 Our data analytics department is also doing a fantastic job and giving us a lot of help.

 The bank is definitely transforming itself.
 This journey will continue.